-Research is a primary function of the University of Idaho and is closely related to teaching for both students and faculty members, especially at the graduate level.
-Research and teaching are intimately associated and mutually complementary.
+Research is a primary function of the University of Idaho, closely related to teaching for both students and faculty members, especially at the graduate level.
 Hence, most classroom teaching faculty members are also actively engaged in research.

 Office of Research and Economic Development